-Interpreting is an exciting and in-demand career, and UWM’s Interpreter Training Program will give you the edge you need to succeed.
+Interpreting is an exciting and in-demand career, and UWM’s Interpreter Training Program (ITP) program will give you the edge you need to succeed.

 In general, the interpreting and translation field is growing much faster than other occupations, with job opportunities expected to increase 46 percent by 2022, according to the U.S. Bureau of Labor Statistics.
 The bureau notes that ASL interpreters are especially sought-after.

 Our extensive program goes beyond teaching students about language, culture and how to facilitate conversations.
 We work to develop well-rounded interpreters who value and consider others’ perspectives, who are culturally sensitive and empathetic practitioners who continually work to better themselves and the interpreting profession.

 - Our program philosophy, “Deaf Heart Starts Here,” takes hold the moment you begin your preparation.
 Due to the foundational coursework, you can be confident that when you enter the program, you will be competent in ASL, knowledgeable about deaf culture and connected to the local deaf community.

 - The UWM Interpreter Training Program has a strong connection to the Deaf and interpreting community in the state of Wisconsin.
 There are many community visitors who visit the interpreting classrooms on a regular basis, which strengthens the trust between the interpreting program and the people the interpreting students will work with post-graduation.

 - We’re committed to diversity.
 We understand that the interpreting profession is under-representative of the diversity within the deaf community, and we strive to create a diverse community of interpreters fluent in language and culture, engaging in critical thinking and service learning.
 We actively seek input, counsel and involvement from many communities and from stakeholders who are under-represented in our field.